Ricardo-Werner-Rivas/python-memory-management/README.md

 ```bash
 pip install --index-url https://test.pypi.org/simple/ memorymanager
 ```
-For TestPyPI versión, `--no-deps` option is not needed because it has no dependencies.
+For TestPyPI versión, `--no-deps` option is not needed because the package has no dependencies.
 ## How to use
 ### Class `Cleaner`
 ```py